Faro Airport: History

 As of 2019, Faro Airport is capable of handling nine million passengers a year.
-There are 22 stands of which 16 are remote, with 60 check-in desks and 36 boarding gates.
+There are 22 stands, of which 16 are remote, with 60 check-in desks and 36 boarding gates.

-In June 2022 it was announced that the airport would carry Gago Coutinho's name in honour of the navigator and admiral who, in 1922, together with the aviator Sacadura Cabral, accomplished the First aerial crossing of the South Atlantic in the seaplane Lusitânia, named after the Roman Empire name for what would become Portugal.
+In June 2022, it was announced that the airport would carry Gago Coutinho's name in honour of the navigator and admiral of Algarve origins who, in 1922, together with the aviator Sacadura Cabral, accomplished the first aerial crossing of the South Atlantic in the seaplane Lusitânia, named after the Roman Empire name for what would become Portugal.
 The airport name became official in September 2022.
 At the same time it was announced the commissioning of a solar power plant with a capacity of 3MWp, enabling to produce 30% of the airport's electricity needs, reducing CO_{2} emissions by more than 1,500 tonnes per year.

 Airlines and destinations

 The following airlines operate regular scheduled direct passenger flights at Faro Airport: